Deadly Sins For New Hires

 Congratulations!
-After what seemed like an endless job search, promising phone interviews that went nowhere, and meeting with what seemed like every person in the company, you got the job!
+After what seemed like an endless job search, nerve-wracking phone interviews, and meeting with what seemed like every person in the company, you got the job!
 It’s easy to assume that the worst is over.
-After all, you jumped through the hoops and convinced everyone that you were the best candidate.
+After all, you've jumped through the hoops and convinced everyone that you were the best candidate.
 What more can they ask for?
 A lot, actually.
 Your first few weeks in a new company are crucial.
-This isn’t referring to the technical skills of your job, by the way.
-It should go without saying that you need to excel at that part.
+This isn’t referring to the technical skills of your job; it should go without saying that you need to excel at that part.
 How you behave in your new work environment, however, is just as important (if not more so) than your actual skill level when it comes to your new position.
-So when you’re starting your dream job, be sure to avoid making these deadly, career-killing sins.
+So, when you’re starting your dream job, be sure to avoid making these deadly, career-killing sins.

 Bottom Line: Finding a new job isn’t easy, and starting one definitely isn’t any easier.
 However, if you take a step back, you can get in front of these mistakes and turn it into success.
 You definitely want to make a lasting impression at your new company, but it needs to be for the right reasons.